amongil/personalsite-hugo/content/posts/terralib-run-terraform-commands-in-your-go-code.md

 Terraform is only supported through a Command-Line-Interface, and I wanted to perform all operations in a single Go program.

 That's the reason I started to dig into the Terraform code a create a library of my own so I could call Terraform CLI commands within my Go programs.
-I have just released [working alpha of my Terralib project](https://github.com/amongil/terralib).
+I have just released a [working alpha of my Terralib project](https://github.com/amongil/terralib).

 Example of usage: